 The buy rate is the interest rate that the bank quotes the dealer.
 The interest rate that the dealer offers to the customer is usually higher than the buy rate.
-Since the dealers are not under an obligation to offer the best available interest rate, they take the liberty to set higher rates.
-The dealer may choose to own the loan rather than transferring to another entity.
+Since the dealers are not obligated to offer the best available interest rate, they take the liberty to set higher rates.
+The dealer may own the loan rather than transfer it to another entity.

-By advancing a loan to the customers at the dealership, the auo retailer is often better positioned to sell the vehicles than letting the customers fetch a loan by themselves.
-The dealer makes the whole process quick by passing the customers information to the financial institution that it has a prior arrangement with.
+By advancing a loan to the customers at the dealership, the auto retailer is often better positioned to sell the vehicles than letting the customers fetch a loan by themselves.
+The dealer makes the whole process quick, bypassing the customers' information to the financial institution with which it has a prior arrangement.

-Dealer financing can reduce the cost of securing a loan and also help them get it in a shorter time owing to the arrangement between a dealer and the financial institution.
-Auto dealers generally offer these loans to customers who may not be able to secure a loan from a bank themselves.
-This could be due to a variety of reasons such as a low credit score.
+Dealer financing can reduce the cost of securing a loan and help them get it in a shorter time due to the arrangement between a dealer and the financial institution.
+Auto dealers generally offer these loans to customers who may not secure a loan from a bank themselves.
+This could be due to various reasons, such as a low credit score.

-Sometimes the dealers give out loans to high risk customers.
-The interest rates may be higher for such loans.
-In such cases, the dealer may install a tracking device or disabling device so as to repossess the vehicle if the customer misses out on payments.
+Sometimes the dealers give out loans to high-risk customers, and the interest rates may be higher for such loans.
+In such cases, the dealer may install a tracking device or disable the device to repossess the vehicle if the customer misses out on payments.

 Since the interest rate offered by the dealer is often higher than what is offered by banks, it is a good idea to look for buyers to check out other financing options before taking the loan offered by the dealer.

-Dealer finance is an indirect loan process which works smoothly for all the parties involved.
-While the customers can secure a loan even with a lower credit score, the dealer can speed up the sales process.
-NBFCs and many other banks offer customised Dealer Finance which allows dealers and franchises address business finance requirements smoothly.
-You can avail dealer finance to ensure smooth functioning of the supply chain by extending financial support whenever required.
+Dealer finance is an indirect loan process that works smoothly for all the parties involved.
+The dealer can speed up the sales process while the customers can secure a loan even with a lower credit score.
+NBFCs and many other banks offer customised dealer finance, allowing dealers and franchises to address business finance requirements smoothly.
+You can avail dealer finance to ensure the smooth functioning of the supply chain by extending financial support whenever required.

-At Finserv MARKETS, you can avail attractive business loan of up to Rs.
-30 Lakhs to assist dealers manage their cash flow better.
-Flexible repayment tenures from 12 to 60 months makes it easy and favourable for financing dealerships.
+At Bajaj Markets, you can avail of attractive business loans of up to Rs.
+50 Lakhs to assist dealers in managing their cash flow better.
+Flexible repayment tenures from 12 to 60 months make financing dealerships easy and favorable.
 Also, with a unique Flexi Loan facility, you can borrow as per your business needs and prepay when it has extra cash.
 You can get attractive dealer finance rates which makes your loan affordable.
-Most importantly, with pre-approved offers, your loan application will be approved instantly.
-You can also check out various loan options suited to your needs on Finserv MARKETS.
+Most importantly, your loan application will be approved instantly with pre-approved offers.
+You can also check out various loan options suited to your needs on Bajaj Markets.